IntroQG/gradertools/README.md

 Once you have done grading, it is time to generate feedback reports for the students.
 You can generate the feedback in the nbgrader interface, or then use a dedicated python script for generating the feedback.

-** TO DO : WE ARE CURRENTLY AUTOMATING THE WORKFLOW OF ADDING POINTS AND FEEDBACK TO STUDENT REPO README.MD FILES** ** TO DO : UPDATE DOCS BELOW**
+**WE ARE CURRENTLY AUTOMATING THE WORKFLOW OF ADDING POINTS AND FEEDBACK TO STUDENT REPO README.MD FILES.**

+**TODO: UPDATE DOCS BELOW.**

 For this purpose, we have a dedicated tool [gradertools/generate_feedback.py](generate_feedback.py) that automates the process.
 What this tools does: